Sanhedrin: After Bar Kokhba Revolt

 Rabbinic texts indicate that following the Bar Kokhba revolt, southern Galilee became the seat of rabbinic learning in the Land of Israel.
 This region was the location of the court of the Patriarch which was situated first at Usha, then at Bet Shearim, later at Sepphoris and finally at Tiberias.

-The Great Sanhedrin moved in 140 to Shefaram under the presidency of Shimon ben Gamliel II, and subsequently to Beit She'arim (Roman-era Jewish village) and later to Sepphoris, under the presidency of Judah ha-Nasi.
+The Great Sanhedrin moved in 140 to Shefaram under the presidency of Shimon ben Gamliel II, and subsequently to Beit She'arim and later to Sepphoris, under the presidency of Judah ha-Nasi (165–220).
 Finally, it moved to Tiberias in 220, under the presidency of Gamaliel III (220–230), a son of Judah ha-Nasi, where it became more of a consistory, but still retained, under the presidency of Judah II (230–270), the power of excommunication.

 During the presidency of Gamaliel IV (270–290), due to Roman persecution, it dropped the name Sanhedrin; and its authoritative decisions were subsequently issued under the name of Beth HaMidrash.

 In the year 363, the emperor Julian (r.
 355–363 CE), an apostate from Christianity, ordered the Temple rebuilt.
 The project's failure has been ascribed to the Galilee earthquake of 363, and to the Jews' ambivalence about the project.
 Sabotage is a possibility, as is an accidental fire.
 Divine intervention was the common view among Christian historians of the time.
 As a reaction against Julian's pro-Jewish stance, the later emperor Theodosius I (r.
 379–395 CE) forbade the Sanhedrin to assemble and declared ordination illegal.
 Capital punishment was prescribed for any Rabbi who received ordination, as well as complete destruction of the town where the ordination occurred.

 However, since the Hebrew calendar was based on witnesses' testimony, which had become far too dangerous to collect, rabbi Hillel II recommended change to a mathematically based calendar that was adopted at a clandestine, and maybe final, meeting in 358 CE.
 This marked the last universal decision made by the Great Sanhedrin.

 Gamaliel VI (400–425) was the Sanhedrin's last president.
 With his death in 425, Theodosius II outlawed the title of Nasi, the last remains of the ancient Sanhedrin.
 An imperial decree of 426 diverted the patriarchs' tax (post excessum patriarchorum) into the imperial treasury.
 The exact reason for the abrogation of the patriarchate is not clear, though Gamaliel VI, the last holder of the office who had been for a time elevated by the emperor to the rank of prefect, may have fallen out with the imperial authorities.
 Thereafter, Jews were gradually excluded from holding public office.
+A law dated to 429, however, refers to the existence of a Sanhedrin in each of the Eastern Roman provinces of Palestine.